pixare7/leaflet-project/README.md

 ### Methodology

 #### Data Collection
-- The earthquake data is retrieved from the USGS GeoJSON API, which provides up-to-date information on earthquakes recorded globally in the past 7 days.
+The earthquake data is retrieved from the USGS GeoJSON API, which provides up-to-date information on earthquakes recorded globally in the past 7 days.
 The dataset is updated every 5 minutes, ensuring that the map reflects the latest seismic activity.

 #### Data Visualization
-- **Leaflet** is used to plot earthquake data on a dynamic map.
-Markers on the map vary in size and color to represent different earthquake characteristics:
-  - **Marker Size**: Indicates the magnitude of the earthquake (larger markers for higher magnitudes).
-  - **Marker Color**: Reflects the depth of the earthquake, with deeper earthquakes shown in darker colors.
-The depth is derived from the third coordinate in the GeoJSON data.
-  - **Popups**: Each marker includes a popup that displays additional earthquake details, such as its location, magnitude, and depth, when clicked.
-- **D3.js** fetches and processes the GeoJSON data from the USGS API, ensuring the map dynamically updates with the most recent seismic activity.
-- **HTML** structures the webpage elements, including the map container, popups, and a **legend** that helps users interpret the color and size of the markers.
-- **CSS** styles the layout, map container, legend, and customizes marker appearance, enhancing the user experience with clear and visually engaging design.
+The project visualizes earthquake data on a dynamic map, where markers, created using **Leaflet**, vary in size and color to represent key characteristics like earthquake magnitude and depth.
+Larger markers indicate higher magnitudes, while color reflects depth, with deeper earthquakes shown in darker shades.
+Interactive popups, enabled by **JavaScript**, provide detailed information about each earthquake, and the map dynamically updates in real-time with the latest seismic data through **D3.js**.
+The structure of the webpage is defined using **HTML**, while **CSS** enhances the design, ensuring a user-friendly and visually engaging experience.

 #### Tools and Libraries
 - **JavaScript**: The core language that integrates Leaflet, D3.js, and handles interaction.